-Why now is the time start, if you haven’t already
+Why now is the time start your project

 Even with all those obstacles in your way, you need to start your lease accounting transition project now.
 Putting it off can create serious problems down the line, making your transition more difficult and putting your compliance at risk.
-There is a such a thing as being too late, and with lease accounting, that hour is upon us.
+There is a such a thing as being too late.

 You need time to evaluate and implement lease accounting software

-Every day that goes by without making a decision on a lease accounting software solution puts you behind in implementation – which pushes out your transition timeline.
+Every day that goes by without comparing and making a decision on lease accounting software solutions puts you behind in implementation, which then pushes out your transition timeline.
 While most software providers should be prepared for the wave of new customers, waiting too long to start leaves you little wiggle room to complete implementation.

 You need enough time to collect and analyze data on your leases before the deadline